 - Extras: Archaic DNA, Eye Colour, Parent Relatedness, Kit Diagnostics, Tier 1 options

-GEDmatch is extremely popular, very highly regarded, and the site is often quite busy - but be patient and keep trying, as it is definitely worth it!
+GEDmatch is extremely popular, very highly regarded, and the site is often quite busy - but be patient as it is definitely worth it!

-Before starting with Gedmatch, it will make a big difference if you already understand the basics of genetic genealogy.
+Before starting with Gedmatch, it will make a big difference if you already understand some basics of genetic genealogy.
 If you have only tested at AncestryDNA before, you may have never heard many of the common terms used (eg. cMs, SNPs, MRCA, segments, triangulation).

 So once you have uploaded your data and are waiting for it to process, head over to the ISOGG Beginners' Guides to Genetic Genealogy and to my list of Genetic Genealogy Links & Resources and do a bit of preliminary learning.

 Check the beginner links, glossaries, watch some introductory videos, look at some of the commonly-used charts, subscribe to popular blogs, join some Facebook groups, read about segments, matching, identical by descent, and more.
 Read Jim Bartlett's blog Segmentology to learn about shared DNA segments, recombination, crossovers and triangulation.